 We present a broad range of programming each season, including internationally acclaimed musicians, national tours of top Broadway shows, intimate performances of jazz and cabaret, music performed by orchestras and ensembles, family-friendly programming and many other special events.

-We engage the entire community in new and exciting ways through an array of inspiring programs, our 2009-2010 Season includes:
+We engage the entire community in new and exciting ways through an array of inspiring programs, our current season includes:

 Ticket & Reservation Information

 The ticket office is open Weekdays 9am-5pm and one hour prior to scheduled performances.
 To reserve your seat(s) call the Performing Arts Center at (269) 321-1193 or visit us at the Vicksburg Community High School Campus.

 About the Vicksburg Performing Arts Center

 Located at 501 East Highway Street, the Vicksburg Performing Arts Center opened its doors in 1994 to support arts-in-education programs, offering many programs designed to inspire young people through the arts, enhancing their studies and enriching their lives well into the future.